Must Know Tips for Solo Travel

 “Don’t freak yourself out by imaginary monsters, but definitely pay attention to those little messages our animal instincts give us.”

-Caz, has been travelling the world on her own and latterly with her hubby and two children for about 10 years.
+Caz, has been travelling the world on her own and with her hubby and two children for many years.
 She’s written a post about female solo travel over at YTravelblog.
-You might want to check out her tips …http://www.ytravelblog.com/female-solo-travel-tips/
+You might want to check out her Solo Female Travel Tips.

 “The best tip anyone ever gave me as a solo travel was to always keep a book in your bag.
 That way, you can eat alone at a restaurant and read your book at the same time – you won’t feel strange for eating alone and you’ll get to enjoy your book, too!”